Header Image: Blog

 Increased Respiratory Rate: Shallower and more rapid breaths are common.
 The result of this is an increased respiratory and heart rate as the body attempts to improve the oxygenation of the body.
 Common symptoms of this are anxiety, increased blood pressure and dizziness as well as increased recruitment of the accessory muscles.
 People with this may often sigh regularly to help get the air out of their lungs.

-Your body deserves the right Neutrients.
+Your body deserves the right 'Neutrients'

 * We will be in touch to confirm our availability for your preferred date.